Leigh092478/cka_training/learning_curves/workload_scheduling/deployments/deployments.md

 # Deployments
-Deployments allows you set declarative updates for Pods and ReplicaSets.
+Deployments allows you to set declarative updates for Pods and ReplicaSets.
 This allows you make changes to your pods or replicasets to reduce disruption.
 Deployments allow to specifcy how to perform these updates, which by default is set to "RollingUpdate".

 # Creating a Deployment
 We can easily create a deployment through the command "kubectl create deployment".
 Lets run through a basic setting.